Get in Jenkins a stacktrace which says

 Limits are applied when the Unix user logs in: you must restart Jenkins to get the new limits.

 If after setting this you still encounter open file descriptor issues, it is possible there is a file handle leak which is causing this problem to appear eventually despite any fixed limit.
 To track these down you will need to install the File Leak Detector plugin.
 More information.

 If Jenkins or a Jenkins slave is running inside a container, you need to increase these limits inside the container.
 Before Docker 1.6, all containers inherited the

-ulimits of the docker deamon.
+ulimits of the docker daemon.
 Since Docker 1.6, it is possible to configure the user limits to apply to a container.

-You can change the deamon default limit to apply it to all containers:
+You can change the daemon default limit to apply it to all containers:

 docker -d --default-ulimit nofile=4096:8192